History Company Prayer

 In the middle of 2018 the workplace of Markus Kleppe was relocated from Möhringen to Vaihingen, Industriestraße 21 (administrative building of KNV GmbH).
 As soon as he got a foothold there, he met other Christians.
 In the autumn of 2018 he was able to start a prayer circle at his new location.

 At the end of September 2021, Markus Kleppe left Daimler to study theology and then enter full-time pastoral ministry.
 His prayer group in Vaihingen was continued by Frank Alexander Ihle – in Corona times mainly on a virtual basis.
 In April 2023 Frank moved to Kolumbusstrasse 19 in Sindelfingen.

 Since 2020: Prayer group at Daimler TSS in Vaihingen

-Encouraged by the 14th Daimler-Christian meeting, Michael Max and his colleague Benjamin Bertow, both employed at Daimler TSS, asked their management in December 2019 whether they were allowed start a prayer group at their location in Vaihingen, Gropiusplatz 10.
+Encouraged by the 14th Daimler-Christian meeting, Michael Max and his colleague Benjamin Bertow, both employed at Mercedes-Benz Tech Innovation (at that time Daimler TSS), asked their management in December 2019 whether they were allowed start a prayer group at their location in Vaihingen, Gropiusplatz 10.
 To their delight, this request was approved.
 Thus, since the beginning of 2020 there has been another prayer group in Vaihingen.

 Since April 2021: Prayer circle at Am Wallgraben 114

-In February 2021 Carsten Becher’s department moved from Möhringen, Epplestraße 225, to Vaihingen, Am Wallgraben 114, Office V. His Möhringen prayer circle was thus moved to the new location, which, however, takes place virtually due to corona.
+In February 2021 Carsten Becher’s department moved from Möhringen, Epplestraße 225, to Vaihingen, Am Wallgraben 114, Office V. His Möhringen prayer circle was thus relocated to the new place of work.
+During the Corona pandemic, this took place virtually.

 PRAYER CIRCLE IN FELLBACH-SCHMIDEN